PawseySC/singularity-containers/setup.md

 These will allow you to follow the online materials and to login to a facility with the required software stack.

-> ## SC19 Workshop Attendees: READ THIS
+### SC19 Workshop Attendee Instructions

->
-> You will will need username and password to access the training VMs, which will be provided by the instructors.
+You will will need username and password to access the training VMs, which will be provided by the instructors.

+You will find a green and pink postit note at your spot.
+On the green note is a 3 digit number.
+Your login details today follow a pattern of

+### username: userXXX

+### password: tutorialXXX

+where XXX is your 3 digit number

-> You don't need to read further.
+You don't need to read further for today.
-{: .callout}

 ### Regular users of this tutorial: read here